Office of the President

-Dr. David Johns came to Ferrum College as President in January 2018, after spending nearly thirty years working in private higher education.
+Dr. David Johns came to Ferrum College as president in January 2018, after spending nearly thirty years working in private higher education.
 He is committed to education that inspires, transforms, and that builds thoughtful and responsible leaders devoted to serving their communities.
-Dr. Johns is a student-centered, visionary leader who is often seen on campus interacting with students, faculty, staff, and with families who are visiting the College.
+President Johns is a student-centered, visionary leader who is often seen on campus interacting with students, faculty, staff, and with families who are visiting the College.
 He and Susan Johns live on campus in Stratton House, where they host a number of gatherings each semester for the Ferrum College community.

-Johns grew up in a working class family in northeast Ohio.
+Dr. Johns grew up in a working class family in northeast Ohio.
 His paternal grandmother was a first-generation immigrant and his mother was reared in the mountains of West Virginia; like many students at Ferrum College, he is the first in his family to attend college.

 Before becoming Ferrum College’s twelfth president, Dr. Johns taught religious studies for many years at the Earlham School of Religion (IN) and Wilmington College (OH); he was vice president for academic affairs and dean of the college at Union College (KY), and he has also worked as a college chaplain and academic librarian.